drevops/vortex/.scaffold/docs/content/drupal/settings.md

 The `settings.php` file provides the primary configuration for a Drupal site, including its database connection, file paths, and various other settings.

-DrevOps ships with own streamlined version of the [`settings.php`](../../../../web/sites/default/settings.php) and [`services.yml`](../../../../web/sites/default/services.yml) files.
+Scaffold ships with own streamlined version of the [`settings.php`](../../../../web/sites/default/settings.php) and [`services.yml`](../../../../web/sites/default/services.yml) files.
 There are also [Settings unit tests](#Testing-settings-with-unit-tests) that ensure that